Al Unser Jr.: Post-retirement racing and personal issues

-In 2006, Unser announced that he would come back to racing again and he would run the 2006 Indianapolis 500, teamed with fellow former winner Buddy Lazier for Dreyer & Reinbold Racing.
+In 2006, Unser announced his return to racing and that he would run the 2006 Indianapolis 500, teamed with former winner Buddy Lazier for Dreyer & Reinbold Racing.
 This came just days after Michael Andretti also came out of retirement to run the 500.
-Unser qualified 27th in the 33-car field, and consistently ran in the upper half until a crash ended his day.
+Unser qualified 27th in the 33-car field, and consistently ran in the upper half of the field until a crash ended his day.

 In late August, Unser took part in an A1 Grand Prix test session at Silverstone.

-On 25 January 2007, Unser was arrested and charged with driving under the influence, misdemeanor hit and run, failure to render aid in an accident and failure to report an accident near Henderson, Nevada.
+On 25 January 2007, Unser was arrested near Henderson, Nevada and charged with driving under the influence, misdemeanor hit and run, failure to render aid in an accident, and failure to report an accident.

-On 2 May 2007, it was announced that Unser would drive a car for racing legend A. J. Foyt in the 2007 Indianapolis 500, carrying the No. 50 on his car in recognition of A. J.'s 50 years at the storied race.
+On May 2, 2007, it was announced that Unser would drive a car for racing legend A. J. Foyt in the 2007 Indianapolis 500, carrying the No. 50 on his car in recognition of A. J.'s 50 years at the storied race.
 Unser qualified in the 25th starting position after being bumped from the lineup on the second day of qualifying.

-On 18 May 2007, Unser spoke publicly for the first time about his battle with alcoholism when he joined forces with LIVE outside the Bottle, a national educational campaign to help the public understand the need to address and treat alcoholism.
+On May 18, 2007, Unser spoke publicly for the first time about his battle with alcoholism when he joined forces with LIVE outside the Bottle, a national educational campaign, to help the public understand the need to address and treat alcoholism.

-During the race weekend of the 2009 Toyota Grand Prix of Long Beach, Unser confirmed that his IndyCar career was in fact over.
+During the race weekend of the 2009 Toyota Grand Prix of Long Beach, Unser confirmed that his IndyCar career was over.
 During the weekend, he returned to the Toyota Pro/Celebrity Race that he won in 1985, and scored his second win in the event and his eighth Long Beach victory overall.

 In 2010, Unser started the Race Clinic for Paralysis charity.

 Unser is on the board of Baltimore Racing Development and helped announce plans for the 2011 Baltimore Grand Prix on August 17, 2009.

 Unser was inducted into the Motorsports Hall of Fame of America in 2009.